GS-Tejas-hub/Django-app/README.md

 On your laptop, it gives you a beautiful, single‑page UI where:

 - You chat with your OpenAI Agent directly inside your own site.
+- It should trigger a automation of updating data into spreadsheet as soon as you upload a certificate.
 - The Agent is defined in **Agent Builder** and referenced by a `WORKFLOW_ID`.
 - The frontend uses **TailwindCSS** for a clean, modern design.
 - The backend is plain **Django**, so you can extend it however you like.